Save 20% on 1155 single and multi-curve plates with code 1155Rewind

 Can an AR-15 Penetrate a Level 3 Ballistic Plate?

-As will all body armor, a determining factor of ballistic capability starts with velocity and barrel length.
+As with all body armor, a determining factor of ballistic capability starts with velocity and barrel length.

 All of RMA’s polyethylene Level III plates defeat common 5.56 or .223 FMJ.
 They also defeat 55 grain M193.
 However, they will not defeat the M855 green tip or M855A1.
 If you’re looking to stop those rounds, RMA’s Level 3+ body armor line will do the job, as well as any of our Level 4 body armor plates.